caseyg/awesome/README.md

 *   [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
 Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data analysis.

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Workflow automation with 280+ MCP servers (MCP tools) • AI automation & workflow automation platform + hundreds of MCP servers for AI • \[n8n alternative - MIT-licensed n8n]
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - AI agents & MCPs & workflow automation • (280+ MCP servers for AI agents) • AI automation with MCPs • No-code AI agents with MCPs • AI workflows

 *   [Nutlope/notesGPT](https://github.com/Nutlope/notesGPT) - Record voice notes & transcribe, summarize, and get tasks